illusorier/123/Library/RxJS.md

 **Asynchronous data streams** are not new.

-They have been around since Unix systems,
+They have been around since Unix systems, and come in different flavours and names: streams (Node.js), pipes (Unix) or async pipes (Angular2).

 ### Observable sequence